 The Community Eligible Provision (CEP) is a State and Federal funded program that allows all students both breakfast and lunch for no costs to families.

 There are no longer free & reduced priced meal forms to fill out that pertain to income.
 The only thing parents have to do is to fill out the Household Information Form (below).
 These forms are critical for us to receive all of our State and Federal funding for our students.
 All information included on these forms is confidential.
-Forms can be returned to the school office or directly to Terri Blake, Food Service Director.
+Forms can be returned to the school office or directly to Dana Gierzak, Food Service Director.

 The link to the updated USDA non-discrimination statement is below:

 The link to summer feeding programs is below: